-When you're ready to untangle your financial lives from your parents or grandparents, one of the biggest hurdles is removing the co-signer on your mortgage.
-If you bought a home when your incomes and credit scores were low, you may have needed the co-signer to qualify for the mortgage.
+When you're ready to untangle your financial life from your parents, grandparents or ex-spouse, one of the biggest hurdles is removing a name from a mortgage.
+If you bought a home when your income and credit score were low, you may have needed the co-signer to qualify for the mortgage.
 But now that you're earning more and have better credit, you're probably antsy to get your parent or other loved one off your mortgage.
 Lenders rarely agree to remove a co-signer, so to do so you almost certainly need to refinance your mortgage without the co-signer.

 Discuss Plans With Co-Signer